 as it was then named, turned out.
 The site was the southeast corner of Glenview Road and Pine Street, where today an apartment and retail complex stands.
-When a fire station was built on the site (which was torn down in 2013 for the apartment-retail project), the Bear was moved two more times before occupying its current perch in a plaza adjacent to Jackman Park.
+In 1946, when a fire station was built on the site (which was torn down in 2013 for the apartment-retail project), the Bear was moved, and the moved again, before occupying its current perch in a plaza adjacent to Jackman Park.

 The fountain originally served three purposes:

 - With the horse and buggy still the principal means of travel in 1917, the lower portion was a large basin, or trough, for the watering of horses.
 A lion's head once poured water into the trough, which was later converted to a bird bath.

 - A smaller basin near the bottom, which no longer exists, served to water dogs and small animals.

 - Two spigots served both children and adults with drinking water.

 A painting by Charles Morgan Del of the fountain was featured on the dedication program, showing a horse and dogs drinking from troughs and two children drinking from the fountains.
 The author of the poem at the bottom, Frances E. Parker, remains a mystery.

 Edwin Stanton Jackman (1865-1927), who resided at 57 Overlook Drive, Golf, made his fortune through E. S. Jackman and Company, as the Chicago agent for Firth-Sterling Steel Company.
 He claimed to "have been selling steel to railroads since his 20th birthday," and celebrated his 50th birthday with a pamphlet that paid tribute "to American railroads and the men who run them."

 A philanthropist whose generosity benefited Glen View, he was known to also be fond of children, horses, dogs and history.
 Exactly why Jackman gave Glenview the fountain and what it symbolizes -- particularly the Bear -- remain a matter of conjecture.